 Tell your manager you are quitting in a private, in-person meeting before informing any colleague or HR department.

-I learned early in my career that the sequence of disclosure matters.
+I learned early in my career that the sequence of disclosure determines reference quality.
 Managers who learn about a resignation from a third party respond negatively in 58% of cases, according to a 2021 Gallup Workplace Study on employee departure communication.

-- Request a private meeting with your direct manager.
+- Request a private meeting with the direct manager — same day as resignation decision.

-- State your resignation clearly in the first 30 seconds of the conversation.
+- State the resignation clearly within the first 30 seconds of the conversation.

 - Submit the written resignation letter immediately after the verbal notice.